nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. **Adding tags to an existing contact**
    - **Prerequisites**: Ensure that AdmiNUS is running and contacts are listed.
    - **Test case**: `tag 1 t/Y2 t/computerScience`
-     **Expected**: Tags added to the first contact.
+     **Expected**: Tags added to the first contact currently shown in the list.
 Status message updates.
 Timestamp updated.
    - **Test case**: `tag 0 t/invalid`
-     **Expected**: No tags added.
+     **Expected**: No tag added.
 Error message shown.
 Status bar unchanged.
+   - **Test case**: `tag all t/contacted`
+     **Expected**: Tag added to all contacts currently shown in the list.
+Status message updates.
+Timestamp updated.

 ### Deleting tag(s) from contact

 1. **Deleting tags from an existing contact**
-   - **Prerequisites**: Ensure that AdmiNUS is running and contacts are listed.
+   - **Prerequisites**: Ensure that AdmiNUS is running and contacts are listed, where all contacts have the tag `contacted`.
    - **Test case**: `deletetag 1 t/Y2 t/computerScience`
-     **Expected**: Tags removed from the first contact.
+     **Expected**: Tags removed from the first contact currently shown in the list.
 Status message updates.
 Timestamp updated.
    - **Test case**: `deletetag 0 t/invalid`
      **Expected**: No tags removed.
 Error message shown.
 Status bar unchanged.
+   - **Test case**: `deletetag all t/contacted`
+     **Expected**: Tag removed from all contacts currently shown in the list.
+Status message updates.
+Timestamp updated.

 ### Importing CSV files